Imaging identifies breast cancer patients unlikely to benefit from hormone therapy

-Category: Environment Hits: 2Hormone therapy can be very effective for so-called estrogen receptor-positive breast cancer.
+Category: Environment Hits: 3Hormone therapy can be very effective for so-called estrogen receptor-positive breast cancer.
 But it only works for a little more than half of women who receive the treatment.
 In a small study, researchers found that women whose tumors did not respond to a one-day estrogen challenge did not benefit from hormone therapy.
 The findings could help doctors choose treatments most likely to help their patients.

 Read more https://www.sciencedaily.com/releases/2021/02/210202101043.htm